 1219 Decatur Street (.5 miles) | Map+Directions | (504) 613-0558

-Warlock Christian Day's New Orleans shop offers magical merchandise for both the curious and Witch alike.
+Warlock Christian Day and Brian Cain's New Orleans shop offers magical merchandise for both the curious and Witch alike.
 Whether you want a candle to bless your home, herbs and roots to make your own magic, a potion to attract love, books to teach you the arts of Witchery, a Voodoo doll made by a real practitioner, or to cast a spell at our authentic Witches' Altar, Hex is for those who believe in magic and those whose hearts beat with its fire.
-Hex also offers psychic readings featuring Sharon Graham, Brian Cain, and Anastasia DeLaune.
-Be sure to also check out Christian's shops Hex and Omen in Salem, Massachusetts!
+Hex also offers psychic readings featuring Elie Barnes, Levi Rowland, and Mimi Curry.
+Be sure to also check out Christian and Brian's shop, Hex in Salem, Massachusetts!

 NOLA Rock Co.

 1214 Decatur Street (.5 miles) | Map+Directions | (504) 321-1063

 One of the newest shops on Lower Decatur, NOLA Rock Co. offers tumbled and raw stones, wire-wrapped jewelry, geodes, salt lamps, and burnables to cleanse your space and provide metaphysical peace of mind.
 This beautiful little shop is directly across the street from Hex: Old World Witchery!

 Voodoo Spiritual Temple